๐Ÿ Marine Biology

 • Mating communication uses specific flash patterns to attract partners, similar to how terrestrial fireflies signal

-• Seasonal spawning events draw massive numbers to shallow waters, creating tourism phenomena and research opportunities
+• Seasonal spawning events draw massive numbers to shallow waters, creating both tourism phenomena and research opportunities

 Ostracods (Sea Fireflies)

-• Mucus-based light trails are secreted during mating displays, creating glowing patterns in the water column that females follow
+• Mucus-based light trails are secreted during mating displays.
+Males release glowing mucus into the water column in precise spatial and temporal patterns that females follow

-• Species-specific flash patterns prevent cross-species mating—each species has a unique "light signature"
+• Species-specific flash patterns prevent cross-species mating.
+Each species has a unique "light signature," much like how different firefly species on land use distinct flash codes

 • Defensive function also exists, as sudden light bursts can startle fish predators and allow escape